Powerful US attorney who investigated Trump associates refuses to step down after Barr tries to push him out - KRDO

 A Justice Department official told CNN that Berman was offered other positions at Justice, including the head of the civil division, where assistant Attorney General Jody Hunt abruptly announced his departure this week.
 Berman declined.

 A second source with knowledge of the matter said Berman was asked to resign and refused.
-Attorney General William Barr asked Berman to resign in an in-person meeting in New York on Friday, the source said.
+Barr asked Berman to resign in an in-person meeting in New York on Friday, the source said.

 Any forced ouster of Berman is likely to draw scrutiny inside the US attorney’s office and among career prosecutors.
 He has been the US attorney for Manhattan since 2018, and under his leadership, his office prosecuted Trump’s former attorney Michael Cohen, is investigating top Trump confidante Rudy Giuliani and indicted the former New York mayor’s associates Lev Parnas and Igor Fruman.

-Note: This story has been updated to include additional reporting, background information and reaction.